Who Is Linda Ronstadt?

 In December 2019, Ronstadt was among the recipients of the Kennedy Center Honors, where Carrie Underwood and Trisha Yearwood paid tribute by performing some of the honoree's greatest hits.

-Following Adieu False Heart, Ronstadt focused more energy on her personal life and her family, including her adopted children, Clementine and Carlos.
+Following Adieu False Heart, Ronstadt focused more energy on her personal life and her family, including her adopted children, Mary Clementine and Carlos.
 For many years, she lived in her hometown of Tucson with her kids.
 She now lives in San Francisco.
 Despite relationships with former California governor Jerry Brown and filmmaker George Lucas, Ronstadt never married.
 She told The New York Times that "I'm very bad at compromise, and there's a lot of compromise in marriage."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!